WayfarerYuan/CatVAE_and_the_Origin_of_Language/README.md

 git clone https://github.com/yourusername/CatVAE-and-the-Origin-of-Language.git
 \`\`\`

+Attention: All datasets are removed from this repo for simplicity.

 ## 📚 Further Reading

 For more in-depth insights and technical details, refer to my paper, Thanks!